rawleyperetz/Golang/README.md

 In this endpoints, we assume either Alice or Bob wishes to write a message to their partner.
 This end point goes as follows
 - We validate the http Request Body just as was done in the previous end-point above.
 - We verify user's credential by checking if he or she has access to the room.
+- We enter a loop and generate a random ID for the message.
+If the id exists, the loop continues else we proceed.
+- We then select the public exponent and modulus of our destination partner from the *rsa_keys* table.
+- We convert the public exponent and modulus from hexadecimal to big Int data type
+- We convert also the message (passed in the request Body) to big Int data type.
+- Then we compute $msg^{public_exponent} \mod modulus$ for the rsa encryption.
+- The resulting ciphertext is converted to hexadecimal and stored in the *content* of the *messages* table.
+- We write to the User "Msg Sent".

+5. GET /rooms/{id}/messages
+In this endpoint, we assume either Alice or Bob wishes to retrieve messages write by their counterpart.
+This endpoint goes as follows
+- We validate the http Request Body just as was done in the previous end-pont above.
+- We verify user's credential by checking if he or she has access to the room.
+- We get all rows from our counterpart in the *messages* table.
+- We also retrieve our public_exponent and modulus from the *rsa_keys* table.
+- For each message (content) in our rows, we perform the rsa blinding.

+#### RSA Blinding
+For each row of our messages, we compute the following:
+- We convert the msg from hexadecimal to big Int data type
+- We then compute a random, $r$ such that $0 < r \leq modulus - 2$ and $\gcd(r, modulus)$
+- We compute $c' \equiv c * r^e \mod modulus$
+- We decrypt with $m' = (c')^d \mod modulus$
+- Then $m \equiv m' * r^{-1} \mod modulus$
+- Then we display the decrypted messages.